WHERE ARE THE PLACES NOT SUITABLE FOR WIND POWER GENERATION

 The factors that affect wind power generation include various natural and technical conditions such as wind speed, air density, blade design, turbine height, and site location.
 Wind farms have become. .
 Wind energy is a renewable energy source that harnesses the power of the wind to generate electricity.
 In some regions, average wind speeds are expected to decrease, potentially impacting the productivity of wind farms.
 Understanding how these patterns. .
 [PDF]

-Is wind power a DC power generation
+Uses of wind power generation